 Studies have found that the powder may travel into the genital tract, causing inflammation.
-Frequent, long-term use of talcum powder in these areas allegedly doubles or triples the risk of developing ovarian cancer and other types of gynecological cancers.
+Frequent, long-term use in these areas allegedly doubles or triples the risk of developing ovarian cancer and other types of gynecological cancers.

 The American Cancer Society reports that the risk of ovarian cancer may be increased with perineal talcum powder use and that research continues to determine the magnitude of the increased risk.
 Additionally, the International Agency for Research on Cancer (IARC), part of the World Health Organization, classifies the perineal use of talc-based body powder as “possibly carcinogenic to humans.”

 In December 2018, an investigation by Thomson Reuters revealed thousands of pages in company memos and other previously confidential documents that showed Johnson & Johnson (J&J) allegedly knew for decades that its talcum powder may contain asbestos.
 The company, however, failed to inform the public or regulators of the issue.
 To this day, J&J continues to maintain that its products are safe for use.

 - In 2003, an analysis of 16 observational studies on the association between perineal talcum powder use and ovarian cancer found “a statistically significant result suggesting a 33% increased risk of ovarian cancer with perineal talc use.”